 Time now for a change of mood.
 On a website that celebrates the joy of travel, it's necessary for just a short while to deal with a far less pleasant topic: the over-priced accommodations of New York.
 By and large, hotels in Gotham charge more than hotels anywhere else in the U.S. (an average of $300 per night) for rooms that often aren’t nearly as spacious or full of amenities.
 Why?
-Over 52 million people visited NYC in 2013, keeping occupancy rates at over 85 percent for much of the year.
+Over 56 million people visited NYC in 2022, which was less than pre-pandemic, but because of the closing of some properies it meant that beds around the city were filled.
 Hotels could charge pretty much whatever they darn pleased . . . and most of them did.

 But though I concede this unpleasant fact, I am not discouraged by it.
 Bargains can still be found in all price categories of hotels.
 Values do, and will continue to, exist.
 And this website will introduce you to the very best of them, as well as to a few worthy splurges, for those willing to splash out.